Mubashir520/Plant-Project/README.md

 # Plant-Project
-This repository is based on the plant project Author-Mubashir jutt
+This repository is based on the plant project <br>
+Author-Mubashir jutt